Waterball12/april-bot-docs/docs/administration/clear.md

 ## Remove messages with embed
 Did another naughty bot or a selfbot user just sent a lot of embeds?
-You should definitely clear them by using `!Clear embeds [Amout]` where amount is the number of the messages to delete. e.g. `!Clear embeds 50`
+You should definitely clear them by using `!Clear embeds [Amount]` where amount is the number of the messages to delete. e.g. `!Clear embeds 50`

 ## Remove messages that starts with a determinate characters